minio/docs/source/includes/common/common-install-operator-kustomize.rst

       SA_TOKEN=$(kubectl -n minio-operator  get secret console-sa-secret -o jsonpath="{.data.token}" | base64 --decode)
       echo $SA_TOKEN

+   The output of this command is the JSON Web Token (JWT) login credential for Operator Console.

 #.
 Log into the MinIO Operator Console